 Knowledge Base

-There are three forms of content that can be uploaded to your AI Guru Knowledge Base…
+There are various forms of content that can be uploaded to your AI Guru Knowledge Base…

-My Content: this includes two options: your internal HowNow content and learning that comes From the Web.
+My Content: this includes the options of your internal HowNow content, HowNow+ courses, learning that comes From the Web, and content from Harvard Business Review.

 HowNow: includes content that exists within your workspace, that has Visibility set to ‘everywhere’ or ‘only in existing content’.